Confirming Wave Turbulence Predictions in Rotating Turbulence

 \paragraph{ Theoretical background} \emph{Rotating turbulent flows} are described in the rotating frame by the rotating Navier-Stokes equation.
 They are characterized by two dimensionless numbers: the Reynolds number ($\mathrm{Re}$) and the Rossby number ($\mathrm{Ro}$).
 The Reynolds number is a measure of the ratio of inertial to viscous forces in a fluid flow, and is defined as $\mathrm{Re} = UL/\nu$, where $U$ is a characteristic velocity, $L$ is a characteristic length, and $\nu$ is the kinematic viscosity of the fluid.
 The Rossby number is a measure of the ratio of inertial to Coriolis forces and is defined as $\mathrm{Ro} = U/(2\Omega L)$, where $\Omega$ is the angular velocity of the system.
-In rotating turbulence, the Reynolds number is large, $Re\gg1$, while the Rossby number is small, $\mathrm{Ro}\ll1$.
+Rotation has significant effects on turbulence even for $\mathrm{Ro}\simeq1$ \cite{morize2006energy,baqui2015phenomenological}.
+In this work, we consider strongly rotating turbulent flows, in which the Coriolis force is dominant, i.e. $Re\gg1$ and $\mathrm{Ro}\ll1$.

 \emph{Inertial waves} propagate in rapidly rotating incompressible fluids.
 These waves are small-amplitude solutions to the rotating Navier-Stokes equation, arising from the interplay between inertia and the Coriolis acceleration \cite{greenspan1968theory}.
 We choose the vertical $z$ direction along the axis of rotation, i.e., $\boldsymbol{\Omega}=\Omega \hat{\boldsymbol{z}}$.
 The amplitude of plane inertial waves is proportional to $\exp [i(\omega t- \boldsymbol{k} \cdot \boldsymbol{r})]$ where $\omega$ and $\boldsymbol{k}$ are the wave frequency and wave vector, respectively, that satisfy the anisotropic dispersion relation